awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

 1. Ensure that a policy is applied that grants access to the key\.
 **Note**
-If the IAM user or role in Account B already has [administrator access](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html), then you don't need to grant access to the key from the user's IAM policies\.
+If the IAM role assumed by Account B already has [administrator access](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html), then you don't need to grant access to the key from the user's IAM policies\.

-   The following example statement grants the IAM user access to use the key `arn:aws:kms:us-west-2:123456789098:key/111aa2bb-333c-4d44-5555-a111bb2c33dd`\.
+   The following example statement grants the IAM role access to use the key `arn:aws:kms:us-west-2:123456789098:key/111aa2bb-333c-4d44-5555-a111bb2c33dd`\.

    ```
    {